 Story Director, Mountain Workshops

-Jeanie has been teaching at WKU for close to 25 years and is fueled by inspiring her students to see the best in themselves.
+Jeanie has been teaching at WKU for over 25 years and is fueled by inspiring her students to see the best in themselves.
 She was the recipient of the National Press Photographers Association’s Robin F. Garland Educator Award in 2021, which recognizes outstanding educators who shape a new generation of visual communicators and photojournalists through their lessons.

 • Production Director, Mountain Workshops